mk-ghosh-25/Business-Insights-360_AtliQ-Hardware/README.md

 <h1 align="center"> Business Insights 360 - AtliQ Hardware </h1>
 AtliQ Hardware, a rapidly growing computer hardware company, faced challenges with outdated Excel-based analysis for managing large data volumes.
-They needed advanced analytics for data-driven decision-making and effective reporting.<br><br>

-<a href="https://mavenanalytics.io/project/18173"> View Full Report details </a>
-<br><br>
+They needed advanced analytics for data-driven decision-making and effective reporting that will enable them to have a competitive edge over their competitors. <br>This report of Business Insights 360 provides a detailed insights on various departments viz.
+Finance, Sales, Marketing, Supply Chain, Products & the Executive departments for AtliQ Hardware.
+Check the full report provided below - <br><br>

 ### Tech Stack used
 * SQL